Evangenieur/Meta-Age/README.md

    root.sum = (x, y) -> x + y
 ```

-  It is a really nice way to wrap main libs clearly, see the [Zappa.coffee annotated source](http://zappajs.org/docs/zappa.html)
+  It is a really nice way to wrap main libs clearly, see the [Zappa.coffee annotated source](http://zappajs.org/docs/zappa.html) and hack it ;)